sesazhin/pycrawler/README.md

 pip install -r requirements.txt
 ```

-## Put testbed.yaml file to config directory (see testbed_example.yaml for reference)
+## 7. Put testbed.yaml file to config directory (see testbed_example.yaml for the reference)

-## Username and password for connection to devices
+## 8. Decide how to store username and password for connection to devices
 ### If you are not going to run the tool via crontab - you can use Linux environment variables to store username and password:
 Run the following commands from Bash:
 ```